konstantinjdobler/score-lab/README.md

 ### 3. Creating environments and installing packages
 For `x86_64`, you can continue as you are used to.
 For `ppc64le` please follow this guide.
 1. (logged into a `ppc64le` node) Create a new environment and activate it.
 Supported Python versions are `3.8` and `3.9` (April 2022). **Important**: the names for environments on `x86_64` and `ppc64le` **must not** be the same.
-2. To install packages with a compiled backends, use the https://ftp.osuosl.org/pub/open-ce/current/ channel.
+2. To install packages with a compiled backend, use the https://ftp.osuosl.org/pub/open-ce/current/ channel.
 You can inspect available packages compiled for `ppc64le` and their versions [here.](https://ftp.osuosl.org/pub/open-ce/current/)
   ```bash
   conda install -c https://ftp.osuosl.org/pub/open-ce/current/ pytorch
   ```